-The future of continuous training for foreign language teachers looks promising, with new innovative technologies and pedagogical approaches emerging.
+The future of continuous training for foreign language teachers looks promising, with new technologies innovative pedagogical and approaches emerging.
 Artificial intelligence, elearning tools, and virtual reality offer new opportunities to make language learning more interactive and engaging.
 International collaboration and the exchange of best practices will further enhance training quality and teaching effectiveness.